EmptyIsValue/Advanced-Reboot/README.md

 Available with Advanced Reboot and (Only) ToUEFI.

-This is just another way, there are some shortcut like this.
+This is just another way, there are some shortcut like this before.

-before.

 # License
 Freeware